RobertCzq/Library.Api/README.md

 - Extend api to add GetAll endpoints
 - Add more unit tests and integration tests, right now there is only unit testing which is focused mostly on the services.

-The api is available on azure at https://libraryapiroc.azurewebsites.net/swagger/index.html I've added some dummy data for books (id 2,3,4) and members(id 2, 3) that can be used
+I've added some dummy data for books (id 2,3,4) and members(id 2, 3) that can be used